vijaykodam/kubernetes-readonly-mcp/README.md

 ## Prerequisites

-- Kubernetes cluster creation and configuring your kubectl must be done before starting the installation.
-Default K8s context will be used.
+- Python 3.10 or higher needed.
+- uv is installed.
+If not, install it using `pip install uv`
+- Kubernetes cluster up and running.
+- Kubeconfig configured with default context.
 - For demo purposes, you can use kind and docker to setup a local k8s cluster running quickly in your local machine.
-- Refer to this quickstart: https://kind.sigs.k8s.io/docs/user/quick-start/
+Refer to this quickstart: https://kind.sigs.k8s.io/docs/user/quick-start/

 ## Installation

 ### MCP configuration

+Every MCP Hosts/Clients manages their MCP Server configuration differently.
+If you are using it for the first time then mcp configuration file might not be present.
+You might have to create it and paste the below JSON text into it.
+Note that there may be other MCP servers present so update JSON accordingly.

 Add this to your MCP Server configuration file: